 - 1. Who are you?
 Who do you represent?
-This should be a concise organisation description. - What is the news you want reported?
+This should be a concise organisation description. - 2.
+What is the news you want reported?
 When answering this question think carefully about what you want this story to accomplish.
-Are you inviting people to - an event, are you communicating an important fact, or are you stating a position on an issue? - 3.
-When will the event occur? - 4.
-Where will the event occur? - 5.
-Why is this news report important?
+Are you inviting people to an event, are you

+- 3. When will the event occur?

+- 4. Where will the event occur?

+- 5. Why is this news report important?
 Why should others care about what you are doing?